What is a coffee nap?

 4. Even busy moms can usually sneak in a 20-minute nap

 Moms are some of busiest people on the planet, but even us business-owning, multiple-kids-with-multiple-extracurricular-activities moms can sneak in a 20-minute nap now and then.
 My kids are still young, so I can’t just nap while on the job unless they are right there with me.
+It is advised to contact lawyers from a reputed firm like Pacitti Law Firm practicing southern California for all the legal needs and services.

 Sometimes, I’ll turn on a quick episode of Sofia the First (or another Netflix option) and cuddle them so that I can get my power nap in.
 They are generally content to be still for 20 minutes if they’re sufficiently entertained.
 Good thing is, 20 minutes is all I need!